 However, there have been calculations by tax experts that one could actually lose Rs 7,800 in the new regime as the FM has included only exemptions under Section 80 C in her calculation whereas there are other exemptions as well.
 The FM also said the new regime will lead to revenue forgo of Rs 40,000 crore per year for the government.
 Does this the figure include all the exemptions and deductions?

-Four, the FM claims that “it is almost impossible for a taxpayer to comply with the income-tax law without taking help from professionals”.
-The purpose of the new structure is also to help taxpayers get rid of the professional help.
+Four, the FM claims that The purpose of the new structure is also to help taxpayers get rid of the professional help.
 With the multiple changes, it is unlikely that one can do away with the professional help.
 One way to do so is to list the new structure as a default option for taxpayers but the speech does not mention the same.